top of page

 Quechua Interpreters and Translators: A Quick Guide

-As Quechua-speaking communities increasingly migrate to the United States for safety, economic opportunities, and a better quality of life, language access is one of their biggest obstacles.
-This is where Quechua interpreters step in and help migrants integrate safely into their new surroundings.
+As Quechua speakers increasingly migrate to the United States for safety, economic opportunities, and a better quality of life, language access is one of their biggest obstacles.
+This is where Quechua interpreters and translators step in and help migrants integrate safely into their new surroundings.

-For Quechua-speaking communities, whose cultural and linguistic heritage has stood the test of time, interpreters play a major role in bridging the gap between their traditional ways of life and the challenges of modern migration.
+For Quechua-speaking communities, whose cultural and linguistic heritage has stood the test of time, language services play a major role in bridging the gap between their traditional ways of life and the challenges of modern migration.

-This blog explores the Quechua language, why Quechua-speaking communities are migrating, and the support interpreters can provide them as they settle in the United States.
+This blog explores the Quechua language, why Quechua speakers are migrating, and the help interpreters can provide as they settle in the United States.

 Who speaks Quechua?